josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 {% responsive_image path: images/sofle/IMG_20191109_161014.jpg alt:""  figcaption:"And mount the bottom plate. "%}

-{% responsive_image path: images/sofle/IMG_20191109_161224.jpg alt:""  figcaption:"Finished half of the keyboard waiting for keycaps." %}
+{% responsive_image path: images/sofle/IMG_20191109_161224.jpg alt:""  figcaption:"Completed half of the keyboard waiting for keycaps." %}

 {% responsive_image path: images/sofle/IMG_20191109_163910.jpg alt:""  figcaption:"Put at least 4 adhesive rubber feet in the corners so the keyboard is not moving when you type. "%}

 {% responsive_image path: images/sofle/IMG_20191201_184929_1.jpg alt:""  figcaption:"The first set of keycaps I used was this cheap DSA set.
 I didn't like them much but they are affordable.
 The set on the photo at the beginning of the article is GMK.Oblivion and that's very nice but also very expensive." %}

-## Few warnings
+## Warnings and disclaimers

 - Don't connect or disconnect the TRRS cable when the keyboard is powered.
 It may short out.
 Always disconnect the USB cable first.
 - Be gentle with micro USB ports on your microcontrollers.
 They are easy to break.